psq/declar/README.md

 - [x] do not rename all strings and numbers
 - [x] do not rename principals
 - [ ] do not rename tuple keys as they might be returned (unless can figure out this is the case)
+- [ ] include a way to add the url of the non minimized contract (using an url shortener too?)

 ### How to run declar
 You just need to pass the contract path, and the path for outputing the minimized contract